 Picture her Didi Glitz & his Zippy, crossbreeding... yow!

 Bike home with a contact low.
 Too much exposure to beaten-down people left me... hung over?
 Afraid so.
 Ugh.

 Sure explains my reluctance to socialize.
 Have I been protecting myself?

 Our band, The Krelkins, rehearse.
 A short focused session.
 On Fight to Win, Nic & I try somewhat different instrumental sounds; on Migrate through Fire, Ross tries mallets to get a more tribal hand-drum sound, like the hooves of the creatures pounding as they dance.
 I like that.
 Catches a little of the feel of the original dream.
 No, My Little Pony didn't turn me into a furvert.
 I've always dreamed of nonhuman folk--meeting them or being them.

 Just before bed, exhausted, I seek something light to read that won't haunt my dreams.
 Not Griffith, too grim--My Little Pony won't trouble me.

 I'm touring another world.
 The continent I'm on has green coasts but mountains, deserts, and treeless prairies inland.
 It may be an alternate North America or Equestria--definitely alternate, for the natives aren't human or pony.
-Equine, furred, tailed, yes--but bipedal, upright.
+Furred, tailed, rather equine, yes--but bipedal, upright.
 A short horn on the brow.
 Reared-up unicorns?
-Hands and hindpaws, not hooves.
+But with hands and hindpaws, not hooves.
 I find them exotic, graceful, sexy...

 ...at least along the coasts.
 When I travel inland, the people look beefier, puffy as if borderline ill, and mentally half asleep; only a few have that alert, slender unicorn grace I saw by the sea.
 The inland minority who do look gracile are often smart and ALWAYS artistically creative.
 Driven artists.
 Why?
 Innate, or because the majority aren't?
 Does art-drought cause thirst?
-Or is it biological?
+Or is it metabolic?